V-Mayya/sql-project/index.md

 SELECT COUNT(country_code), country_code AS 'Number of earthquakes of magnitude >= 6' FROM events WHERE magnitude >=6 GROUP BY country_code ORDER BY COUNT(country_code) desc;

 ```
-Output:

-From the output, it can be observed that ... country had the highest number of destructive earthquakes during the period of 2000-2022. ....
+From the output, it can be observed that Japan had the highest number of destructive earthquakes during the period of 2000-2022.

 ```
 -- And to generally find out number of massively destructive earthquakes (magnitude > 6) during 2000-2022 in % to total number of earthquakes